WICG/turtledove/FLEDGE.md

 the auctions themselves.
-The updates are rate limited to running at most daily to conserve resources, and timeout after 30 seconds; however, the `updateIfOlderThanMs` field of the [trusted bidding signals response](#31-fetching-real-time-data-from-a-trusted-server) maybe be used to trigger a single post-auction update that will run even if the last update was less than a day ago.
+The updates are rate limited to running at most daily to conserve resources, and timeout after 30 seconds; however, the `updateIfOlderThanMs` field of the [trusted bidding signals response](#31-fetching-real-time-data-from-a-trusted-server) can be used to trigger a single more timely update that will run even if the last update was less than a day ago.
 An update request only contains information from the single site where the user was added to the interest group.
 At a later date we can consider potential side channel mitigations (e.g.